Here is a glimpse of what our students had to say after graduating:

 "I work in a team that is part of the SDP (Service Delivery Platform) group at Oracle.
 The team is in charge of developing server-side applications for the telecom industry.
 The development is done in Java and involves various techniques and algorithms to achieve the strong requirements that our applications must reach for success in the telecom industry, including high availability, linear scalability, and thread safety.
 My Computer Science degree from USF enables me to resolve real-world problems in the industry.
 Both the theory and hands-on experience at USF were invaluable in understanding daily challenges in my job and bringing new ideas to the field."

-Leon, Software Engineer at Atypon Systems
+Senior Software Engineer at Oracle Corporation

 Ryan currently works at Twitter as the Tech Lead for the Storage

 team.
 He works at building out scalable storage infrastructure for the